Best Cambodia travel tips and advice

 Cambodia Transport Tips

-Rather pay more and take a minibus transfer to Cambodia from Siem Reap, as the buses aren’t very comfortable.
+Instead, pay more and take a minibus transfer to Cambodia from Siem Reap, as the buses aren’t very comfortable.

-- Motorcycle taxis: $1 or less
+- Motorcycle taxis: US$1 or less

-- Rework-moto or tuk-tuk @ $1-$5 depending on distance
+- Rework-moto or tuk-tuk @ US$1-5 depending on distance

 Cambodia Health and Safety Tips